Bira/octopus-carnival/projects/lets-read-dfrpg.md

     remember to bring a sword to a swordfight.
   - [Thieves][15] are experts at dungeon parkour and at handling locks and traps.
+  - [Wizards][16] are still smug in this system, but for different reasons.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}